 The second team's plan does indeed try to simply drive the dragonite away from the town, as Glen suggested.
 Sabra doesn't seem to have a problem with the concept, focusing her criticisms specifically for their use of kiting tactics.

 "Remember to take the temperament of the wild pokemon into account when trying to confront it.
 If this dragonite is looking for a fight, it may not be driven off by seeing the ground in front of it set ablaze or get rocks thrown at it.
-The only things known to reliably deter a dragonite once its blood is up has been a powerful enough blizzard.
+The only thing known to reliably deter a dragonite once its blood is up has been a powerful enough blizzard.
 Sorry, but your plan probably wouldn't work."

 A trainer from that group with three Objections unpins one and hands it to their group's leader with a slight frown.
 Sabra turns to Blue's group, and Cal describes the plan.
 The instructor makes a thoughtful noise after he finishes.
 "Dedicating non-combatants to battlefield recovery is standard procedure for this gym.
 Do any of you know gym members, or read our forum?"